replicante-io/replicante.io/content/docs/agent/main/info/external-actions.md

 The start command MUST return quickly and execute the action asynchronously.
 This allows the agent to move on to other tasks.

-A record for the action invocation to check is passed as JSON to standard input.
+A record for the action invocation is passed as JSON to standard input.
 This information can be used to access things like the action ID, usable as a unique reference, or arguments passed to the agent when the action was scheduled.

 ### The `check` command

 Command to execute to check on the state of the action.

 The first element in the list is the command to run.